Green Schools Initiative

 The actions we pursue are a collection of focused efforts to help meet our educational goals by wisely using our resources and concurrently demonstrating environmental stewardship to our students, staff, and community.

-Kearney Public Schools seeks to serve as a good role model for our community and our students; our efforts to be resource efficient further solidify our stature as a community leader, as well as demonstrate the type of behaviors and commitment to environmental stewardship that will help students develop into responsible and contributing members of our community.
+Kearney Public Schools seeks to serve as a positive role model for our community and our students; our efforts to be resource efficient further solidify our stature as a community leader, as well as demonstrate the type of behaviors and commitment to environmental stewardship that will help students develop into responsible and contributing members of our community.

 "As it aligns with our system's mission, KPS will continue to serve as a good role model for our community and our students, and the Green Schools Initiative presents an exemplary opportunity for us to do this while also reducing our environmental impact and saving financial resources."
 Dr. Kent Edwards, KPS Superintendent